iliya-hajjar/micro-brewery/README.md

 This is a microbrewery project under the name projectok.
-This whole project consists of 3 services Accounting, Sales and Warehouse.
+This whole project consists of 5 services Accounting, Sales, Warehouse, Auth and API_gateway.
+All services need authentication and there is no access to the services from outside.
+The whole communication is through gateway which is using flask and NGINX.
 I've started to code this project on 18th of May and spent 7-8 days up to this point.

 ## Techincal details of the project

-All three services dockerzied and as database I use MySql for all the services.
+All three services dockerzied and as a database I useed MySql for all the services.
 Technical details of each services are as follows:

 ### Sales:
 - Framework: Flask